200 Years of Şehir Hatları

 New Era on Şehir Hatları

 In 2005, Şehir Hatları, which had been operating under the Turkish Maritime Enterprises, was transferred to the Istanbul Metropolitan Municipality by the Privatization High Council of Turkey's decision.
 In this period, which was the beginning of a new era in Şehir Hatları, five new passenger ferries, a new generation of modern car ferry and three new Golden Horn ferries with panoramic visibility were built and commissioned.
-During the same period, restorations of old generation passenger ferries and ferry terminals were carried out, and some ports were rebuilt.
+During the same period, restorations of old generation passenger ferries and ferry piers were carried out, and some piers were rebuilt.

 In 2010, the Istanbul Metropolitan Municipality announced the Istanbul Şehir Hatları Corporation's formation to help solve traffic problems and improve sea transportation.